LANGHE DOC NEBBIOLO

 Maybe one day, my stories will seem ordinary, and the excitement will fade.
 But not today.
 So, enjoy this bottle because today, this wine is a family thing, a decision we made together.
 Today, this wine is our passion, the thrill that keeps us going.
 Let it rub off on you.

-Our "elegant" Nebbiolo: complex, mature and refined at the same time.
+Our "deep" Nebbiolo: more complex, structured and refined at the same time.

 Like a real gentleman!